alisnic/nyny/README.md

 - [Contributing](#contributing)

 # Motivation
-My efforts to write __Frankie__ started when I wanted to understand how __Sinatra__ works, and stumbled upon the [base.rb][0].
+My efforts to write __NYNY__ started when I wanted to understand how __Sinatra__ works, and stumbled upon the [base.rb][0].
 The majority of the classes that are used by sinatra are in one single file, which makes it nearly impossible for a new person to grasp.

 [I've tried to change the situation][1], but unfortunately, my initiative was premature for the sinatra project (considering their plans).

 I wanted to understand how sinatra works, but the code was pretty challenging.
 So I decided I should re-implement the basic things sinatra has.
-Thus, __Frankie__ was born.
+Thus, __NYNY__ was born.

 # Philosophy
-Frankie should have only the bare minimum to write basic web servers comfortably, everything else should be in a extension (see frankie extensions).
+NYNY should have only the bare minimum to write basic web servers comfortably, everything else should be in a extension (see frankie extensions).
 It is also trivial to use frankie to build large and complex app, by writing multiple sub apps and using Rack to mount them, or by using those sub apps in the "main" app as middleware.

-# Why use Frankie instead of Sinatra
+# Why use NYNY instead of Sinatra
 - It's very small (~250 LOC), which is just a little overhead on top of Rack.
-- Sinatra is a drop-in replacement for Frankie.
+- Sinatra is a drop-in replacement for NYNY.
 Anytime you feel that you need more, you can just change your app to inherit from `Sinatra::Base`, your code will still work, and you will be able to use any of the Sinatra features.
 - It's __~2 times faster__ than Sinatra (see [Performance][performance] for details)
-- You want to dig into the source code and change to your needs (Frankie's source code is more welcoming)
+- You want to dig into the source code and change to your needs (NYNY's source code is more welcoming)
-- Each Frankie app is a Rack middleware, so it can be used inside of Sinatra, Rails, or any other Rack-based app.
+- Each NYNY app is a Rack middleware, so it can be used inside of Sinatra, Rails, or any other Rack-based app.

 # Usage

-A Frankie app must _always_ be in a class which inherits from `Frankie::App`.
+A NYNY app must _always_ be in a class which inherits from `NYNY::App`.

-    class App < LittleFrankie::App
+    class App < NYNY::App
         get '/' do
             'Hello, World'
         end
     end

 ## Running
-There are two ways to run a Frankie app __directly__ [[?]](#middleware):
+There are two ways to run a NYNY app __directly__ [[?]](#middleware):

 - be requiring it in a `config.ru` file, and then passing it as argument to the Rack's `run` function: